REAIABook/REAIABook/readme.md

         exdir=file.path(data.dir, 'geographic'))
 ```

-Finally, we gather the county assessor data.
+We then gather the county assessor data.
 This includes sales transactions, information about the land parcel and information about the residential buildings.
 Before we download any data we create a sub-directory called *assessor* if one doesn't already exist.

 ``` r
   # Create a directory if one doesn't exist